Contact a Drug Possession Attorney in Fayetteville, AR

 Yes.
 In some cases, you can be charged with possession of a controlled substance for drugs that were found in an area that you were occupying such as a home or a vehicle.
 This is known as “constructive possession” as opposed to “actual possession.”
 Actual possession means that drugs were found on your person where no one else had equal access to them.
 Constructive possession is a legal term that is used when items seized were not found on a person, but the suspect had access to the items and control over them.
-If there are multiple occupants in a home or vehicle where drugs are found, more than one person can be arrested for possession if police can establish that they had access to them.

 When police find drugs in a vehicle, it is not unusual for everyone who was riding in the vehicle at the time of the search to be arrested.
 If this has happened to you, it is important to remember that police only need probable cause to arrest you for a crime.
 To prove its case in court, the state must establish your guilt beyond a reasonable doubt.
 The burden of proof carried by the state to obtain a conviction is a much higher burden than needed for police to arrest a suspect.